kwalczak80/Speedy-cars/README.md

 - Home Page
   - Text is clear and easily read.
   - The video background is correctly displayed.
-  - Responsiveness
+  - Responsiveness.
 - Cars page
   - Responsiveness
   - Pagination occurs when there are more than 6 cars.
-  - The user is able to navigate to the selected page when using pagination
+  - The user can navigate to the selected page when using the pagination buttons.
-  - The **More Info** button navigates to the correct page where the user can find more details about the car
+  - The **More Info** button navigates to the correct page where the user can find more details about the car.
-  - Images of the cars are displayed correctly
+  - Images of the cars are displayed correctly.
   - All the font awesome icons and the car details are correctly displayed on the cards
 - Car Page